albar965/littlenavmap-manual/en/FLIGHTPLANFMT.md

 This file format can only be exported.
 Reading is not supported.

-See [below](#garmin-notes) for information on problems when exporting flight plan data for the GNS.
+See [below](#garmin-notes) for information on known problems when exporting flight plan data for the GNS.

+_Little Navmap_ considers the `GNSAPPDATA` environment variable if set.
+See the GNS manual for more information.

 The default directory to save the flight plans for the GNS units is `C:\ProgramData\Garmin\GNS Trainer Data\GNS\FPL`